Expedition Skills Module

 - Remote supervision pitfalls and problem avoidance

-We finish the day with individual feedback and discuss your personal action plan.
+We finish the day at about 1400 with individual feedback and discuss your personal action plan.

-The Expedition Skills Module will start at 1800 in Grindleford in the Hope valley.
+The Expedition Skills Module will meet at 1000 at The Sir William hotel in Grindleford in the Hope valley.
 Grindleford has good bus and train links to Sheffield and a good train link to Manchester.

 You will need to bring all the clothing and equipment you need to camp and lead a group for multiple consecutive days on the hill including a waterproofed map of the area and a compass.
 Robust footwear and high quality waterproofs are absolutely essential.